top of page

 In this special Thanksgiving Episode, Host Julian G. Simmons lets Director Rob Wilson break his vow of silence to share a bit of family genealogy about the first Thanksgiving in 1621.
 Rob had eight ancestors on the Mayflower.
 His grandmother, Carol Green Wilson, meticulously catalogued that history, and passed it on to her 12 grandchildren.
 As a ten year-old boy, Rob actually helped decipher the tiny print to discover one of those connections.

-So the few remaining Wampanoag and Patuxet did have something in common with the withering Mayflower colony.
-In this episode, we focus on the arduous struggle of man against Nature and the perseverance of those early settlers.
-With the help of the Wampanoag and especially their sympathetic representative Squanto, who had been taken to England as a slave and then returned, the remaining settlers survived.
+Nature and the perseverance of those early settlers.
+With the help of the Wampanoag and especially their sympathetic representative Squanto, who had been taken to England as a slave and escaped, the remaining settlers survived.
 By that next fall, Natives and Settlers did have a common reason to give thanks.
 That feast, which 243 years later in 1863 Abraham Lincoln officially named Thanksgiving, was truly an occasion to be proud of, and a tradition to be honored.
 And so we do.

 In this episode, Julian and Rob discuss the origins of this holiday in a very personal way.